-OJJDP estimates that it will make as many as 10-ten awards of as much as \$420,000 for an estimated total of \$4,200,000.
+OJJDP expects to make as many as eight awards (four awards for Category 1 and four awards for Category 2) of as much as \$350,000 for an estimated total amount of \$2,800,000 for a 36-month project period, beginning on October 1, 2016.

-The initial award period will be 36 months with the possibility of no-cost extensions for completion of the project, if necessary.
 Grantees may take as long as 12 months to complete their project planning.
-During the planning phase, grantees will have access to \$50,000 for activities related to addressing the mandatory requirements and planning phase deliverables.
+During the planning phase, grantees will have access to as much as \$50,000 for activities related to addressing the planning phase deliverables.

-Once they complete the planning phase and OJJDP has approved satisfactory progress toward or completion of all deliverables, grantees will gain access to the remaining award balance.
+Once grantees have completed the planning phase and OJJDP has approved satisfactory progress toward or completion of the deliverables, they will gain access to the remaining award balance.
 Grantees may then proceed into the implementation phase and complete project activities.